Nexfinity/CakeyBot-Wiki-OLD/changelist-2020.md

 #### Fixed

-* Fixed an issue where the guild logo would fail to load or would load an incorrect logo
+* Fixed an issue where the server logo would fail to load or would load an incorrect logo
 * Fixed an issue on custom commands where using dropdown menu options would toggle/delete the very last command, not the one you're trying to update
 * Fixed the `!msg <id>` command output
 * Internal - Fixed an issue causing some logs to not log correctly